 During their time in Cape Town, the school became the regional school for Southern Africa.
 Megan and Matthew were born during this first term in South Africa.
-In 1998, after their second term in Cape Town, Bill and Judy returned to the US for a furlough and Bill began work on his doctorate.
+In 1998, Bill and Judy returned to the US for furlough and Bill began work on his doctorate.
 In 2000 Bill became the administrator of what was, at that time, called “Africa Theological Training Service (ATTS).”
 He completed his doctoral studies in 2004, while serving as administrator of ATTS.
 During this time the ministry name was changed to Africa's Hope because “Spirit-Empowered, Biblically Trained Leaders are Africa's Hope.”

-Bill served as dirctor of Africa's Hope from 2007 to 2013.
-Africa's Hope serves over 300 training programs across Africa through providing resources and a variety of assistance (www.africashope.org).
+Bill served as director of Africa's Hope from 2007 to 2013.
+Africa's Hope serves over 300 training programs across Africa through providing resources, training materials and personnel to facilitate and assist to strengthen the church (www.africashope.org).

 Bill served as the field moderator for the country of Gabon from 2007 through 2013.
 Gabon was a new entry field for the Assemblies of God, USA.
-Bill worked with the Gabon church to construct a new Bible school in the capital city of Librevielle, as well as to facilitate their training programs and providing leadership conferences.
-This new Bible school is not actively training pastors and missionaries under the leadership of resident vetran missionary Gary Dickinson.
+Bill worked with the Gabon church to construct a new Bible school in the capital city of Libreville, as well as to facilitate their training programs and providing leadership conferences.
+This new Bible school is now actively training pastors and missionaries under the leadership of resident veteran missionary Gary Dickinson.

-In February of 2013, Bill was asked to serve as the Provost of the Pan-Africa Theological Seminary (PAThS).
+In 2013, Bill became the Provost of the Pan-Africa Theological Seminary (PAThS).
 This is a doctoral level training program that was started as a cooperative effort of the Assemblies of God churches across Africa.
 The main PAThS campus is in Lomé, Togo, where it is recognized by the Togolese government.
-Branch campuses meet in other African nations as the need arrises.
-After thirteen years working with Africa’s Hope, Bill is excited to be working directly with a school on the continent again.
-PAThS is a critical point of influence as it trains the leaders of the leaders across Africa.
-PAThS has a huge platform of influence, as graduates serve as Bible school principals, administrators and teachers, as well as national church officers acrross Africa.
+Branch campuses meet in other African nations as the need arises.
+PAThS has great influence as it trains leaders at the highest levels of the church.
+Because PAThS 'trains the trainers' for other pastoral training programs, it has a critical point of influence across Africa.
+PAThS graduates serve as Bible school principals, administrators and teachers, as well as national church officers.

-Judy earned her special education degree from Evangel University in 2005 and works as a volenteer at Pregnancy Care Center and with the International Ministries at church and teaching English as a second language.
-Bill and Judy have three adult children and two of the world's best grandsons.
+Judy earned her special education degree from Evangel University in 2005 and works as a volunteer at Pregnancy Care Center and with the International Ministries at the local church level.
+Bill and Judy have three adult children and three of the world's best grandsons.